 Moving Van And Supplies

 OK.
 Let’s get the obvious out of the way.
 Boxes, packing tape, bubble wrap (including an few extra sheets to pop, just for fun) are critical.
-If you’re hiring a moving company, they’ll certainly be able to provide the materials.
+If hiring a moving company, they’ll certainly be able to provide the materials.

 If you’re doing it on your own, any number of companies can help.